 PIZZA THE ACTION

-Dunedin has no shortage of Pizza restaurants and trying to choose one proved difficult.
+Dunedin has no shortage of Pizza restaurants and trying to choose just one to include in a round up of Dunedin restaurants and cafes proved difficult.
 But a recommendation from a local saw us heading to the warm and wonderful Zucchini Brothers where we munched away on delightfully thin and crispy pizzas.
 The pepperoni had the right amount of zing for Sugarpuff and a more sophisticated seafood number was a hit with Raffles.

 Great service and a good selection of local wines made their mama equally happy, as did the blazing fire place on a cold winter night.
 Sugarpuff declared this place a must for anyone who loves their taste buds.

 Ocho Chocolate Café – 10 Roberts Street, Dunedin, 9016, New Zealand